 Most modern websites and mobile applications are designed to showcase a considerable amount of images.
 These images are responsible for more than 60% of your bandwidth utilization and significantly affect your website's performance and your service costs.

-As an online image management solution, our customers frequently ask us for insight about their images.
+As an online image management solution, our customers frequently ask us for insight about images analytics.
 What images and image transformations contribute the most to their high bandwidth?
 What exactly caused the recent bandwidth spike they experienced?
 And generally, how can they save bandwidth and get their website to load faster?

 Until now, we maintained our own internal analytics tools to help answer such questions.
 Seeing the amazing impact our answers had on our customers websites and mobile applications, we knew that we should make these tools publicly available.